 John Caldwell, Director of Advocacy at the CasinoCoin Foundation, said: “I am thrilled to welcome Richard to the advisory board of the CasinoCoin Foundation, who brings with him unparalleled experience within the land-based casino sector.

 “We see a number of particularly exciting use-cases for CasinoCoin in land-based gaming.
 With the digitisation of the casino floor, CasinoCoin can bring immense value across a range of fields, including immutable data gathering, as well as benefits across identity and payments.”

 Cammegh joins other leading gaming execs on the board of advisors at the non-profit CasinoCoin Foundation, which supports the blockchain-powered payment solution CasinoCoin (CSC).
 These include Gamesys CEO Lee Fenton, Chair of the Digital Isle of Man executive agency Lydia Barbara and Kindred Group’s chief experience officer Britt Boeskov.

-Will CasinoCoin succeed?
-Who knows, as we tweeted from the Malta Blockchain summit there are a number of competitors:
+Who knows, but as we tweeted from the Malta Blockchain summit there are a number of competitors:

 — Wise Cryptos (@wisecryptos) May 23, 2019

 One thing is for sure, CasinoCoin have set out a clear game-plan, have players and regulators at heart, and have a team with a wealth of knowledge and experience within the industry so it certainly won’t be through a lack of trying.

 *As always our articles are not sponsored by anyone, and are not meant as investment advice, so please always DYOR!